someengineering/resoto.com/blog/how-d2iq-reduced-cloud-spend-using-resoto/index.md

 Another issue was the per-unit cost of cloud-native resources.
 The monthly cost of a single micro instance may not justify the engineering effort required to clean it up; but when they number in the hundreds or thousands, the bills start to pile up.

-At peak, D2iQ was spending $561,000 on AWS and $20,000 on GCP each month.
+At peak, D2iQ was spending $561,000 on [<abbr title="Amazon Web Services">AWS</abbr>](https://aws.amazon.com) and $20,000 on [Google Cloud](https://cloud.google.com) each month.
 The accelerating cash consumption from cloud spend started to impact D2iQ's runway. **That's when D2iQ CEO [Tobi Knaup](https://linkedin.com/in/tobiasknaup) decided it was time to change the focus to efficient growth.**

 ## The Solution